Packing Heat

 The term packing heat connotes carrying a gun and has become part of the vernacular.It conjures up an image of guys sitting around a table in a smoke-filled room counting money or playing cards, their weapon of choice concealed in a pocket or holster.

 There’s also the kind of “heat” that’s packed in boxes and containers.
-It’s not as clandestine as its symbiotic partner, the gun, while residing in these
+It’s not as clandestine as its symbiotic partner, the gun, while residing in these receptacles.
+It’s known as ammunition, and it’s packaging is crucial to a successful partnership with its ultimate suitor.

 Until they’re actually “married,” ammo and gun do not travel together.
 Federal law prohibits the shipment of a gun and ammo in the same container.